-(Z-Arg)2Rh110 is a more generic fluorogenic substrate for proteases such as trypsin, cathepsin B and L. The colorless (Z-Arg)2Rh110 is hydrolyzed to highly fluorescent rhodamine 110, which exhibits excellent spectral properties that match the optimal detection window of most fluorescence instruments.
+This is a fluorescent generic fluorogenic substrate for proteases such as trypsin, cathepsin B and L, Abs/Em=501/527.
+The colorless (Z-Arg)2Rh110 is hydrolyzed to the highly fluorescent Rhodamine 110, which exhibits excellent spectral properties that match the optimal detection window of most fluorescence instruments.

 -20°C desiccated and protected from light